 The cat-and-mouse chase is too much like that in The Talented Mr. Ripley while not replicating its success.
-Similarities: Rich protagonists who paint when not eating in nice restaurants, drinking, running around Europe, disappointing rich and strangely cold parents, luggage woes, passport woes, and visits to American Express.
-What Those Who Walk Away lacks: Intensity—Ray’s not trying very hard to avoid Coleman and Coleman’s not trying hard enough to kill Ray.
+Similarities: dining in nice restaurants, drinking, running around Europe, disappointing rich and strangely cold parents, luggage woes, passport woes, and visits to American Express.
+Those Who Walk Away lacks intensity.
+Ray’s not trying very hard to avoid Coleman, and Coleman’s not trying hard enough to kill Ray.

 Overall: 3.8 (out of 5.0) It’s not as lively as it should be.
 How can this sort of chase be so dull?
 I still very, very highly recommend The Talented Mr. Ripley which was so twisty-turny that I didn’t even review it for fear of giving too much away.
 It was such a pleasant surprise (though the book itself is quite dark).
 I couldn’t put it down!

 - The Eternal Wonder by Pearl S. Buck

 - Those Who Walk Away by Patricia Highsmith